 Incredible.

-And uh, as JD said, uh, JD Vance, um, I also believe that there are people on the right who say things that go too far and might, but hasn't happened yet, might potentially you know cause somebody to act in a in a violent way, and we don't want that.
+And as JD said, JD Vance, I also believe that there are people on the right who say things that go too far and might, but hasn't happened yet, might potentially cause somebody to act in a violent way, and we don't want that.

-So I'm against that, however, there does seem to be a difference in the Reddick rhetoric on the two sides, you know.
+However, there does seem to be a difference in the rhetoric on the two sides.

 As I said, calling somebody dumb as a rock doesn't make you want to do anything violent.

-Saying somebody is Gestapo and they're taking power and they're gonna take your democracy definitely makes you think of violence.
+Saying somebody is Gestapo and they're taking power and they're going to take your democracy definitely makes you think of violence.

-So I'm gonna say that the Democrat leaders are 100% to blame for recent violence against Republicans.
+So I'm going to say that the Democrat leaders are 100% to blame for recent violence against Republicans.

-You couldn't say, well, yeah, he murdered somebody, but in fourth grade, uh, he had some bad influences, or really, you know, it's that fourth grade influence.
+You couldn't say, well, yeah, he murdered somebody, but in fourth grade, he had some bad influences or really, you know, it's that fourth grade inputs.

 That doesn't work.